julianjuko/subset-prompter/README.md

 # subset-prompter

-Query unique subsets of large datasets - quickly.
+Reduce large datasets down to unique subsets - quickly.

 This program is designed to parse through large JSON blobs stored in a CSV file and return unique values based on a user-specified data path.
 It is built with Rust, and uses multi-threading to perform this task in a memory-efficient and fast manner; even on CSV files that are several GB in size.